Kong/docs.konghq.com/app/enterprise/2.1.x/deployment/installation/rhel.md

 {% navtabs %}
 {% navtab Using downloaded RPM package %}

-1. Install EPEL (Extra Packages for Enterprise Linux), if not already installed:

-    ```bash
-    $ sudo dnf install https://dl.fedoraproject.org/pub/epel/epel-release-latest-8.noarch.rpm -y
-    $ sudo yum install epel-release -y
-    ```

-2. Execute a command similar to the following, using the appropriate RPM file name you downloaded:
+1. Execute a command similar to the following, using the appropriate RPM file name you downloaded:

     ```bash
     $ sudo yum install kong-enterprise-edition-{{page.kong_latest.version}}.rhel8.noarch.rpm -y